 The numbers are stunning.
-It is estimated that over four billion people use the internet worldwide.
-That’s around 53% of the world’s population.
-Some 3.2 billion are active social media users.
+According to data from Statista, roughly 5.3 billion people use the internet worldwide.
+Some 4.95 billion are active social media users, meaning over 60% of the world’s population spend a portion of time on social media platforms.
 If businesses are not taking advantage of social media, they’re missing out.

-As companies increasingly turn to social media to build brand awareness and conduct marketing campaigns, they need professionals with the well-rounded business background and marketing skills offered by programs like the St. Thomas University online Master of Business Administration program with a concentration in Marketing.
+In fact, results from a survey of industry specialists suggest social media is now the leading channel for marketing.
+As companies increasingly turn to social media to build brand awareness and conduct marketing campaigns, they need professionals with the well-rounded business background and marketing skills offered by programs like the St. Thomas University (STU) online Master of Business Administration program with a concentration in Marketing.

 Effects of Social Media on Marketing